 Sea cucumbers are Echinoderms, like starfish and sea urchins.
 There are 1,250 known species of Sea Cucumbers, with the largest species reaching up to 3.3 metres in length.
 Here on Koh Tao the largest ones we have seen ones have been approximately 8 feet long.

 The average Sea Cucumber grows between 3.9 to 12”.
 Sea cucumbers has elongated, cylindrical bodies which are red, black, blue, green or brown in color.
 They have soft bodies even though they have some sort of skeleton below the surface of their body.
 The skeleton usually consists of plates and spines.
 These structures can be exposed and used against predators (sea cucumbers are not tasty meal when their bodies suddenly harden).

 Sea cucumbers use an interesting technique when they are faced with danger.
 They are able to expel internal organs along with toxic substance (called holothurin) towards the predator and all expelled/missing organs regenerated within 1.5 to 5 weeks.
 They have five rows of paired tentacles on the surface of the body which are used for locomotion and for feeding.
 They do not have brain.
 Their nervous system consists of a ring and several nerves and their senses are poorly developed.

-Want to know more about the ocean and its marine life, then sign for the Reef Check Eco Diver Course.!
+Would you like to learn more about the ocean and its marine life?
+Then sign up for the Reef Check Eco Diver Course.